White House warns Russia could use chemical weapons in Ukraine, rejects false ‘conspiracy’ of U.S. biolabs

 There’s so much propaganda on both sides that I didn’t take the concern over Ukrainian biological labs seriously… until now.
 This is a serious admission, under oath, from a person who would know. https://t.co/XkOu4ky9Xz— Thomas Massie (@RepThomasMassie) March 9, 2022

+On Thursday, Britain’s foreign secretary Liz Truss told the press the United Kingdom was “very concerned about the potential use of chemical weapons,” and said such a move would be a “grave mistake” on the part of Russia.

-On Thursday, Britain’s armed forces minister, James Heappey, told the BBC that if Russian President Vladimir Putin did seek to use chemical weapons, he should expect an “international response.”
+Britain’s armed forces minister, James Heappey, told the BBC earlier on Thursday that if Russian President Vladimir Putin did seek to use chemical weapons, he should expect an “international response.”
 Heappey did not say whether he meant from NATO or individual countries.

 The British minister said he had read “very high-level intelligence” last week about the possibility of Russia using chemical weapons and praised the United States for making public its intelligence on the issue as a deterrent to Moscow.